The Bankrate promise

-The value of most things depreciates over time, including your personal belongings and the materials used to build your home originally.
-A standard HO-3 home insurance policy will usually include replacement cost coverage for your dwelling and other structures, which means that the insurance company will pay for the covered structures to be rebuilt with materials at current costs up to your coverage limit.
-The same policy will usually only cover your personal belongings at actual cash value, or their current market value, including depreciation, unless you opt to pay more for an endorsement including replacement cost coverage for belongings.
+The value of most things depreciates over time, including your personal belongings and the materials used to build your home.
+A standard HO-3 home insurance policy will usually include replacement cost coverage for your dwelling and other structures, which means that the insurance company will pay for the covered structures to be rebuilt with materials at current costs up to your coverage limits.
+The same policy may only cover your personal belongings at actual cash value, or their replacement cost minus depreciation unless you opt to add an endorsement for replacement cost coverage for personal belongings.

 Guaranteed or extended replacement cost coverage

-There are a couple of special types of replacement cost coverage that you could consider as well.
+There are a couple of special types of replacement cost coverage for your dwelling that you could consider as well.

-Guaranteed replacement cost coverage helps pay for rebuilding or replacing your assets lost in a covered peril, even if the current cost is higher than the coverage limits.
-For instance, if your dwelling coverage only covers $250,000, but the cost to rebuild your destroyed home ends up being $300,000, guaranteed replacement cost could cover the rebuild even though it exceeds the policy limits.
-Typically, this kind of coverage allows the insurance company to set the guaranteed replacement cost and automatically increase it as needed, so you should keep in mind that there will be limits even with this kind of coverage.
+- Guaranteed replacement: This coverage helps pay for rebuilding the structure of your home after a covered peril, even if the current cost is higher than the coverage limits listed on your declarations page.
+For instance, if your dwelling coverage only covers up to $250,000, but the cost to rebuild your destroyed home is $300,000, guaranteed replacement cost could cover the rebuild even though it exceeds the coverage limits.

-Extended replacement cost coverage considers a certain percentage, often 25 to 30 percent, over the coverage limits specified in the policy.
-For example, if your coverage limit was $200,000, but the cost of rebuilding your home is $250,000, an extended replacement cost endorsement that covers up to 25% more than the policy limits would fully cover the cost to rebuild.
-So it is similar to guaranteed replacement cost coverage but instead specifies an actual percentage amount over your coverage limit that caps what your insurance company is willing to pay.
+- Extended replacement: This coverage considers a certain percentage, often 25 to 30 percent, over the dwelling coverage limits specified in the policy.
+For example, if your coverage limit was up to $200,000, but the cost of rebuilding your home is $250,000, an extended replacement cost endorsement that covers up to 25 percent more than the policy limits would cover the cost to rebuild.

-These endorsements are typically significantly more expensive than standard dwelling or personal property coverage.
+These endorsements are typically more expensive than standard dwelling coverage.
 But if you want more complete protection over the long term, they may be options worth considering.
 Speak with a licensed insurance agent at your home insurance company to determine if these types of coverage may be right for you.